Skip to main content

 Four criteria that decide the choice.

 The decision is not abstract.
 Four operating criteria carry most of the weight.
-Each is listed below with both columns, so leadership can decide against the firm’s actual position, not against a generic benchmark.
+Each is listed below with both columns, so leadership can decide against the firm’s actual position, not against a generic comparison point.

 Criterion